jax2288/canvas-api-reports/README.md

 # canvas-api-reports
-Tampermonkey client-side script for extracting student and instructor performance data using the Canvas API
+Tampermonkey (client-side) script for extracting student and instructor behavior data using the Canvas API.